drewbacca51/nile-river-connections/src/content/pages/about.md

 and integrity, help start and grow effective, indigenous enterprises.

 **OUR STORY**
-We are Tim &amp; Ingrid Briscoe.
+We are Tim & Ingrid Briscoe.
 We have been married for 31 years and are both 56 years old, with 2 adult children.
 We have traveled extensively over the last 33
 years: to 53 countries and lived in 6 of them (and in each of those for a minimum of 2 years).
 We have first-hand experience of all the pit-falls of package travels, and have seen an increase in demand for a more meaningful approach to travel.

 We have lived in Alexandria (Egypt) for 13 years, and we have traveled to all the major sites and destinations of the 4 countries that we will be dealing with; some as a family, some as a couple and some with friends and guests.
 We have begun to know, understand and feel what the countries have to